-Kansas fishing information can be found by clicking the link below.
+Kansas hunting information can be found by clicking the link below.

 The offical Search Engine endorsed by Hunt Fort Riley

-I started fishing post in the 70s.
-After retiring from the army in 1988, I bought a home and have fished the post every year since.
-I own a small 12 foot John boat with trolling motor which is more than adequate for the ponds and lakes located on post. .
-There is a common misconception that civilians can't fish on the fort.
-There are some special requirements that have to be met but fishing on post is open to everyone and since the post joined with the Kansas Department of Wildlife, Parks, and Tourism you don't need a Fort Riley Access permit to fish.
+I started hunting post in the 70s.
+After retiring from the army in 1988, I bought a home and have hunted the post every year since.
+I say this not to brag but simply to state a fact of years of hnting every inch of the fort that if there is a dove field, covey of quail, or flock of turkeys I don't know about, I don't think they exist.
+There is a common misconception that civilians can't hunt on the fort.
+There are some special requirements that have to be met but hunting on post is open to everyone.

-What you will need to fish on post
+What you will need to hunt on post

-In addition to a valid Kansas Resident or non-resident fishing license. post regulations have specific requirements and sign in/out procedures.
+In addition to a valid Kansas Resident or non-resident hunting license, post regulations have specific requirements and sign in/out procedures.